-3. For children under 5 years old present the activity with a cut orange on a plate as shown below.
-They can then start the activity with squeezing an orange.
+3. For children under 5 years old present the activity with a cut orange on a plate as shown in the photos above.
+They can then start the activity by squeezing an orange.

-5. Pour juice into the cup after you are finished juicing each half of orange. (bottom right photo above) This gives children more opportunity to practice pouring.
+5. Pour the juice into the cup after you are finished juicing each half of the orange. (bottom right photo above) This gives children more opportunities to practice pouring.
 Another practical life activity that kids need to learn and master.
 Offering this flower arranging Montessori practical life activity and being in charge of watering a fairy garden are other great opportunities to practice pouring.

 Squeezing an Orange Montessori Practical Life Activity: Clean Up

 1. Remove the cup of orange juice from the table for the moment and have your child help you clean up.
 When finished teach them to put their apron or shirt away to signal that their work is complete.
 Completing the “work cycle” by doing practical life activities in the same order will help your child build healthy work habits.